Ron Allen (baseball)

-Ronald Frederick Allen (born December 23, 1943) is a former professional baseball player.
+Ronald Frederick Allen (born December 23, 1943) is an American former professional baseball player.
 He played part of the 1972 season in Major League Baseball for the St. Louis Cardinals, primarily as a first baseman.
 He was a switch-hitter and threw right-handed.

 Early life

-Allen starred at Wampum High School alongside his older brothers, future baseball All-Star Dick Allen and outfielder–infielder Hank Allen.
+Allen starred at Wampum High School alongside his older brothers, future baseball All-Star and Hall of Fame member Dick Allen and outfielder–infielder Hank Allen.

 Ron Allen scored 1,195 career points as a star forward and center for Wampum High School's basketball team; Wampum captured the 1958 and 1960 state championships in basketball.

 Allen was named the section 20 MVP his senior year at Wampum, an honor that was shared by all of his brothers, Coy Craine Allen, Caesar Craine, Harold Allen, and Dick Allen, during their playing days under coach Butler Hennon.

 Allen went on to attend Youngstown State University on a basketball scholarship, scoring 1,001 career points, and also ranks in the top 25 in career rebounds.
 He is a member of the YSU Hall of Fame.